rcompton/ryancompton.net/_posts/2014-06-06-statistical-features-of-infinite-jest.md

 | and then if :| 5 | and so but since :| 1 |   |   |
 | if and when :| 5 | but not until after :| 1 |   |   |

-(Remark: accoring to Wiktionary, "/" is a valid conjunction)
+(Remark: according to Wiktionary, "/" is a valid conjunction)
 {% endexcerpt %}

 The only length six chain is "But and so and but so".

-We can perform a simliar experiment using prepositions, of which there are [496](https://en.wiktionary.org/wiki/Category:English_prepositions).
+We can perform a similar experiment using prepositions, of which there are [496](https://en.wiktionary.org/wiki/Category:English_prepositions).
 Here, we discover the longest chain of uninterrupted prepositions is "in over from behind like".
 This occurs on page 402, while Michael Pemulis is opening Hal's door:

->With the door just cracked and his head poked in he brings his other arm in over from behind like it's not his arm, his hand in the shape of a claw just over his head, and makes as if the claw from behind is pulling him back out into the hall.
-W/ an eye-rolling look of fake terror.
+> *With the door just cracked and his head poked in he brings his other arm in over from behind like it's not his arm, his hand in the shape of a claw just over his head, and makes as if the claw from behind is pulling him back out into the hall.
+W/ an eye-rolling look of fake terror.*

-Here's the correponding frequency table for prepositions:
+Here's the corresponding frequency table for prepositions:

 | Preposition Triples |  | Preposition Quadruples |  | Preposition Quintuples |  |
 |-:|:-|-:|:-|-:|:-|